IMPORTANT NEWS. PRACTICE COVID PRECAUTIONS.

 Online Access to your medical records and request repeat medication.

 In order to access this service you will need to register for on line access.
 This is quick and simple, please telephone the practice for a PIN and to verify your identity.
 You will then need to download a App of your choice, or use a accredited website.

 Direct access to an expert to assess your bone, muscle or joint pain

 Over the last few months, as some of our patients will know, our Reception team have been able to book people an appointment to see our 'First contact physiotherapist' when they have a joint, muscle or bone symptoms.
 The physio is based at Millbrook Medical Practice as they cover the whole neighbourhood.
 Our physio will assess you, and diagnose what is happening, give expert advice on how best to manage your condition and refer you on to specialist services if necessary.
 It is a great development as is freeing up GP appointments so we can see more people with other conditions.

-Important - change in how you can request your repeat prescription from 1st December 2019
+Important - change in how you can request your repeat prescription from 23rd of MARCH 2020

 Below are our online services.
 Requesting a repeat prescription, an appointment and accessing your medical records are only possible if you are registered for 'Online Services' (Please follow the links for information)